DhyanB/Open-Imaging/README.md

 }
 ```

-You can also read from an input stream, though it will be converted to a byte array internally:
+You can also read from an input stream when its `available()` value equals its remaining content,
+such as the `FileInputStream` in this example:

 ```java
 	final FileInputStream data = new FileInputStream(IN_FOLDER + "some.gif");